jackjohnjamison/tiles-vue-2/README.md

 they should poobably have a consistant width most of the time at least
 - Move about the edit UI to be more sensible before it gets oot of control
 - Move Math.round into draw functions
-- Fix wobble on the breadcrumb trail when moving map with keys
+- Fix wobble on the breadcrumb trail when moving map with keysd